TENSHKUMAR-KKT-2004/TENSHKUMAR-KKT-2004/README.md

 ## Hi there 👋

 <p>I'm <b>TENSHKUMAR</b>, computer science student at NSCET.
-I am a Tech Enthusiast and Full-Stack Developer.
-And am always eager to learn and explore New Technologies to Enhance my Skills.</p>
+I am a Tech Enthusiast and Self-Taught Developer, As a <strong>Full-Stack Developer</strong> and <strong>Blockchain Developer</strong> looking for an opportunity to work with real-time projects and explore New Technologies to Enhance my Skills.</p>
 <br>

 ## 🌐 Social Links to Contact With Me